plcrodrigues/py.ALPHA.EEG.2017-GIPSA/README.md

+# /!\ This package is deprecated

+The Alpha Waves Dataset is merged in MOABB, under the name `Rodrigues2017`.
+This package contains examples and validation of the data.

 # Alpha Waves Dataset
 Repository with basic scripts for using the Alpha Waves Dataset developed at GIPSA-lab [1].
 The dataset files and their documentation are all available at